breedlovedesign/papercute/README.md

 ### Ruby

 If you look at the `Rakefile` you will see some build steps that 'unsorbet' the ruby output.
-These are removing the [sigils](https://sorbet.org/docs/static#fnref1), and removing the [type signatures](https://sorbet.org/docs/sigs)
+These are removing the [sigils](https://sorbet.org/docs/static#fnref1), and removing the [type signatures](https://sorbet.org/docs/sigs).

 ### JavaScript

 I'm new to javascript and desparately wanted code completion that would draw from the two libraries I am using.
 I achieved this for the most part but it came at a price.
 The js part of the build is a bit of a farce.
-The bundle created by webpack doesn't contain anything from ['sketchup-bridge'](https://github.com/Aerilius/sketchup-bridge), I manually comment out the import statement before bundling, and the actuall `bridge.js` file linked in the `index.html` for the main dialog is the one distributed by Aerilius.
+The bundle created by webpack doesn't contain anything from ['sketchup-bridge'](https://github.com/Aerilius/sketchup-bridge), I manually comment out the import statement before bundling, and the actuall `bridge.js` file linked in the `index.html` for the main dialog is the one distributed by [Aerilius](https://github.com/Aerilius).
 Again, I am only going through this rigamarole to get code completion, which is not readily available if all one's editor can see is an optimised minified js file.